JVM Language Summit

 Registration

-Oracle employees: Oracle employees interested in attending (but not speaking) will be able to register in the near future.
-There will be no fee, but you must get approval to attend from your manager.
+Oracle employees: Oracle employees interested in attending (but not speaking) should register as an Oracle Attendee.
+There is no fee, but you must get approval to attend from your manager.
 There may be more interested employees than there is space available, so all Oracle Attendee registrations are provisional; you will be notified if your registration can be accommodated.

 Code of Conduct: All registrants should review the Oracle Event Code of Conduct.